NEP coming to Downtown Bellevue!

 - Preview: Residents review ballot projects at public open house.

-- Voting: Households in the neighborhood area receive ballots in the mail to vote for three projects of their choice.
+- Voting: Households in the neighborhood receive ballots in the mail to vote for three projects of their choice.

 - Implementation: The city implements projects that receive the most votes within five years.